I Miss You (Badfinger song): Reception

 "I Miss You" generally received positive feedback from critics.
-In his review of The Best of Badfinger, Vol. 2, AllMusics Stephen Thomas Erlewine cited the track as a highlight from said album.
+In his review of The Best of Badfinger, Vol. 2, AllMusic's Stephen Thomas Erlewine cited the track as a highlight from said album.
 Also from AllMusic, Matthew Greenwald said, "A bit of an odd choice to open Badfinger's Warner Bros. debut album, 'I Miss You' is, nevertheless, one of Pete Ham's finest-crafted ballads.
 The overtly (and almost cloying) music and lyrical thrust is nicely balanced out by Ham's (and the group's) vocals.
 The fact that Badfinger was a real pop/rock band made the song and its arrangement a bit too precious, but that does not detract from the elegance and quality of the song, which would have been an excellent cover for Linda Ronstadt or Harry Nilsson."

+Classic Rock History critic Janey Roberts also rated it as Badfinger's 8th best song.